joweymwesh/alx-system_engineering-devops/README.md

-This repositoryncontains solutions to shell tasks
+This repository contains solutions to shell tasks